 On July 30, 2020, the Company and Vistra Corp. executed a multi-year fleetwide license and supply agreement to provide Vistra a non-exclusive license to certain Company patents for use in connection with Vistra's coal-fired power plants, and to facilitate the parties' ongoing business relationship.
-Such patents licensed to Vistra relate to the Company's two-part Sorbent Enhancement Additive (SEA[®]) process for mercury removal from coal-fired power plants.
+Such patents licensed to Vistra relate to the Company's two-part Sorbent Enhancement Additive (SEA ®) process for mercury removal from coal-fired power plants.
 The Company has dismissed all claims brought against Vistra in the above referenced patent litigation and Vistra has agreed to withdraw from petitions for IPR filed with the USPTO.
-These proceedings will continue with respect to the other parties involved.